tq-systems/meta-tq/meta-tq/doc/README.TQMLS1012AL.md

   * seems to be hardware dependend
 * Linux: currently no out of the box support for RootFS on SPI
   * `tq-image-small-debug` image from `spaetzle` distrubution is too big
-* Linux: Wake Up support not working (RTC / GPIO button)
+* Linux: Wake up support using GPIO button not working

 ## Artifacts